Mould

 Update

-Rental law changes introducing minimum housing standards came into effect for new tenancies (including renewed tenancy agreements) from 1 September 2023, and will come into effect for all remaining tenancies on 1 September 2024.
+Minimum housing standards came into effect for new tenancies (including renewed tenancy agreements) from 1 September 2023 and for all remaining tenancies from 1 September 2024.

-Minimum housing standards come into effect for all remaining tenancies from 1 September 2024.
-These new standards apply to all types of tenancies, including general tenancies, moveable dwellings, and rooming accommodation.
+The property must meet minimum housing standards when the tenant moves in and throughout the tenancy agreement.
+These standards apply to all types of tenancies, including general tenancies, moveable dwellings, and rooming accommodation.

 To comply with minimum housing standards, the property manager/owner must ensure the premises is free from mould when the tenant moves in and throughout the tenancy.
 The exception is if the mould is caused by the actions of the tenant.